Tyfox1206/kickstarter-analysis/README.md

   * The successful campaigns peak in May and then decline month over month for the rest of the year.

 - What can you conclude about the Outcomes based on Goals?
+  * There is a much larger sample size for projects with less than a 5000-dollar goal and they have a much higher chance of success with 73% success rate.

 - What are some limitations of this dataset?